-The 3‑2‑1 Service is sustainable because it generates revenue for our telecom partners through customer loyalty, higher average revenues per user, and the positive image associated with the company.
+The 3‑2‑1 Service is sustainable because it generates revenue for the telecom partners through customer loyalty, higher average revenues per user, and the positive image associated with the company.
 These benefits more than offset the ongoing operational costs.

 The GSMA investigated closely the 3‑2‑1 Service and found that it had a significant impact on listener’s knowledge, attitudes and behaviors.
 This is understandable because unlike traditional ‘push’ campaigns, callers access the 3‑2‑1 Service content at their moment of need.